w-diana/100_days_Python_Challenge/Day_29 - Password Manager/README.md

 # Password Manager
 ### Overview: ###
 _________________
-This is a Password Manager that helps creates passwords and stores the passwords in a data.txt file on your system.
+This is a Password Manager that helps create passwords and stores the passwords in a data.txt file on your system.
 This allows you to have secure passwords and lets you check what those passwords are.
 <p align="center">
   <img src="https://github.com/w-diana/100_days_Python_Challenge/blob/main/Day_29%20-%20Password%20Manager/screenshot_1.jpg" width="1000">
 </p>